shambhavipriyam/covid_communityMH/index.md

 ## How to talk to someone dealing with COVID-19 related stress
 Your friends and family may reach out to you to talk about what they are feeling.
 Here are some things to keep in mind.

-From [National Institite of Mental Health and Neurosciences](http://nimhans.ac.in/wp-content/uploads/2020/05/Resource-Material-for-providing-basic-psychological-support-in-the-context-of-COVID19.pdf) (adapted for use by non-professionals)
+From [National Institute of Mental Health and Neurosciences](http://nimhans.ac.in/wp-content/uploads/2020/05/Resource-Material-for-providing-basic-psychological-support-in-the-context-of-COVID19.pdf) (adapted for use by non-professionals)

 **Try these:**